 Seeing the northern lights is an unforgettable experience and likely one you will want to share with your friends, family, and followers on social media.
 And although smartphone technology has made huge advancements in its camera quality, it is still hard to capture the feeling of the northern lights on your phone.

-Although one of the most beautiful experiences I have had in Iceland, the aurora borealis has also been one of the most frustrating things to capture in a photo.
+Even with a good quality camera, photographing the northern lights can be extremely difficult.
 With the element of surprise always being on their side, you never know when or where in the sky they will appear.
-Some nights they are a consistent stream, and other nights they have exploded across the sky for a couple minutes only to disappear as fast as they arrived.
-I have set up my camera for time-lapse only to have the northern lights show up behind me.
-I would then re-frame the camera, begin shooting again, and after a minute they decide to drift across the sky and situate themselves in my original framing, almost playing with me in a teasing manner.
+Some nights they are a consistent stream, and other nights they have exploded across the sky for a couple of minutes only to disappear as fast as they arrived.

 Check out our video on photographing the northern lights and get all you need to know about how to technically set up your camera for the best results.
-If you follow these steps and are ready to adapt to what nature offers, being an ever changing light source, you will be prepared to capture your very own northern lights photo!
+If you follow these steps and are ready to adapt to what nature offers, an ever-changing light source, you will be prepared to capture your very own northern lights photo!
+Be sure to book a northern lights tour on your quest to hunt down the elusive aurora.
 Good luck!